 Throughout her career, Dianne has shown that women and families can always count on her to do the right thing.
 As a ranking member of the Senate Judiciary Committee and as a member and former chair of the Select Committee on Intelligence, Dianne is uniquely positioned to confront some of the most urgent priorities we have in our current political climate.
 She will be on the front lines holding the Trump administration accountable for any attempts they make to appoint right-wing judges including being among the first to speak at hearings to ask the tough questions women and families deserve to know about nominees’ records, values, and priorities.
 During her time in the Senate, Dianne has consistently fought to defend Roe v.
 Wade, voted repeatedly against legislation limiting access to abortion, and has cosponsored legislation to increase access to emergency contraception on military bases.
 With our right to make our own reproductive health care decisions under attack like never before, women across the country desperately need her powerful voice in the debate.

-In 2018, Dianne is running for re-election — and the stakes for our country are simply too high for us to take her leadership for granted.
-Fortunately, Dianne, California's governor, its mayors, and its state legislative leadership are working to position California as one of the strongest defenses we have against the president’s extreme and divisive agenda — and we need Dianne to continue leading that defense in Washington.
-Just as she has always fought for us, let’s show Dianne the full support of the EMILY’s List community — now more than five million members strong — and help her continue her record of outstanding service for women and families in California and across the country.
+In 2018, Dianne ran for re-election — and the stakes for our country were simply too high for us to take her leadership for granted.
+Fortunately, Dianne, California's governor, its mayors, and its state legislative leadership are working to position California as one of the strongest defenses we have against the president’s extreme and divisive agenda — and Dianne will continue leading that defense in Washington.
+Just as she has always fought for us, we showed Dianne the full support of the EMILY’s List community and helped her continue her record of outstanding service for women and families in California and across the country.